Waist Deep: Plot

 Ex-con Otis Samuel Sr. or "O2" on account of his ability to vanish from a crime scene like oxygen, has done his time and is determined to stay out of trouble and never leave his young son, Otis, Jr.

-When O2 shows up late to pick Junior up from school, he swears that he will always come back for Junior.
+When O2 arrives late to pick up Junior from school, he pledges that he will always return for Junior.
 That promise is put to the test just moments later when O2's vintage 1966 Chevrolet Impala SS Lowrider convertible is stolen from him at gunpoint in the middle of a crowded Southland intersection with Junior in the back seat, kidnapping him in the process.
 O2 chases the car and gets into a nasty gun battle with the carjackers, but to no avail.

 O2 catches up with Coco, a woman who sells stolen suits for P Money.
 O2 knows she is the one who marked him for the carjacking, and he forces her to help him retrieve Junior.
 The two steal a car (a 1996 Impala SS sedan) and Coco's boyfriend savagely beats her.
 Seeing this, O2 pistol whips him with his gun before the two retreat to Lucky's home.
 Lucky, Otis' unreliable cousin who works for Big Meat, the leader of the Outlaw Syndicate, offers to help.

 After a few hours, Lucky comes back with some bad news: Meat has Junior and demands that O2 deliver $100,000 by midnight the next night, or Junior will die.
 Meat was once O2's partner and thinks O2 still has the $100,000 they made off their last job together.